 “To minimise the businesses environmental footprint and always be active in conservation efforts”

-Red Cat Adventures and our products – Thundercat, Tongarra, Falls to Paradise Ride to Paradise and Paradise Cove Resort are proudly accredited through Eco Tourism Australia, keeping us at the forefront of sustainable tourism in Australia.
+Red Cat Adventures and our products – Thundercat, Tongarra and Falls to Paradise Ride are proudly accredited through Eco Tourism Australia, keeping us at the forefront of sustainable tourism in Australia.